-The use of collateral of the concerned trading participant and respective investors occurs upon request to the clearinghouse submitted by the full trading participant under which the default occurred.
-That request must be submitted by a standard collateral liquidation request letter, to which must be attached the communication of the trading participant's default sent by the full trading participant to the clearinghouse.
+The use of collateral of the concerned trading participant or foreign participant and respective investors occurs upon request to the clearinghouse submitted by the full trading participant under which the default occurred.
+That request must be submitted by a standard collateral liquidation request letter, to which must be attached the communication of the trading participant or foreign participant's default sent by the full trading participant to the clearinghouse.